What Does Heroin Feel Like?

 - injecting (shooting)

-Heroin can have physical effects, as well as emotional, cognitive, and psychological effects.
-The effects of heroin may vary depending on how it’s used and whether it’s taken with other drugs.
+Heroin can have physical, as well as emotional, cognitive, and psychological effects.
+The consequences of heroin use may vary depending on how it’s used and whether it’s taken with other drugs.

 Physical Effects Of Heroin

 Heroin is a central nervous system depressant.
-This means it slows down activity in the brain and spinal cord, which is involved with bodily movement.
+That means it slows down activity in the brain and spinal cord, which depresses bodily movement.

 Taking heroin can cause: